Mitigating Spurious Correlation via Distributionally Robust Learning with Hierarchical Ambiguity Sets: Proposed Method

 \begin{theorem} Let $\mathcal{Q}$ be the ambiguity set defined in \eqref{eq:ambiguity_set}.
 Then, the corresponding distributionally robust optimization problem

 is upper-bounded by the following surrogate objective:

 \end{theorem}

 Intuitively, Theorem~\ref{thm:optimization_reformulation} shows that the worst-case risk over our hierarchical ambiguity set can be conservatively over-approximated by an adversarial perturbation problem in the latent space, where the inner maximization is weighted by the worst-case group proportions~$\beta$.

-We therefore minimize the surrogate objective~\eqref{eq:optimization_problem_final_form} via a coordinate-wise procedure, as detailed next.
+\paragraph{Remark (Tightness of the relaxation).} { The upper bound in \eqref{eq:optimization_problem_final_form} relies on relaxing the inner maximization from